745764716/hellowworld/ICLR Rebuttbal.md

 The authors

 #### Reviewer EBSh
 We appreciate the constructive suggestions provided by Reviewer EBSh.
 Our response is as follows.

 Q1: I think this is an explicit assumption on the prior distribution, which contradicts $\spadesuit$ ( how can we obtain a tractable estimate for $\Phi (k)$ without presuming any particular prior distribution of $\hat{p}_{\boldsymbol{\theta}}\left(\mathbf{z}|k \right)$ )

 A1: Thank you for your concern.
-We argue that the use of exponential family of distribution doe not contradict to $\spadesuit$ since our method answesr $\spadesuit$ by designing an importance sampling-based estimator of $\Phi (k)$.
+We argue that the use of exponential family of distribution doe not contradict to $\spadesuit$ since our method answers $\spadesuit$ by designing an importance sampling-based estimator of $\Phi (k)$.
 The estimator itself does not rely on any prior knowledge on data distribution and therefore can be ideally applied to any forms of density functions $g_{\boldsymbol{\theta}}(\mathbf{z}, k)$.

 #### Reviewer WvTp

-We thank Reviewer WvTp for your constructive suggestions.
-Our response is as follows.
+We thank Reviewer WvTp for your insightful suggestions.
+As to the weaknesses and minor issues you pointed out, we took them very seriously, and have updated parts of the paper to improve it.
+Please see below for details.

-Q1: Clarify “Without loss of generality, we employ latent features z extracted from deep models as a surrogate for the original high-dimensional raw data x.
-This is because z is deterministic within the post-hoc framework”
+Q1: Clarify “Without loss of generality, we employ latent features z extracted from deep models as a surrogate for the original high-dimensional raw data $\mathbf{x}$.
+This is because $\mathbf{z}$ is deterministic within the post-hoc framework”

 A1: We are sorry that our presentation makes you confused.
 Here, what we intend to express is as follows.
-The latent feature space can be a suitable surrogate of raw input space for density estimation because 1) the space is lower dimensional and computationally much more efficient and 2) the pre-trained encoder Enc() is deterministic such that p(z|x)=1 iff z=Enc(x).
+The latent feature space can be a suitable surrogate of raw input space for density estimation because 1) the space is lower dimensional and computationally much more efficient and 2) the pre-trained encoder $Enc(\cdot)$ is deterministic such that $p(\mathbf{z}|\mathbf{x})=1$ iff $\mathbf{z}=Enc(\mathbf{x})$.
 We modify our presentation in the revised version.

 Q2: Discuss the role of Deep generative models (DGMs) for flexible density estimation in OOD detection